everestso/everestso/README.md

   - and disruption without a clear path to results often weakens rather than strengthens a cause.
 - What remained was not triumph, but a more sober understanding of how change actually happens.

+People felt like they were pressured to follow their leaders and do what they were told.
+When results were not as promised, many could see how they were duped (or worse USED), and it left lasting wreckage of mistrust, AND a deeper understanding of what doesn't work and what could work to promote change.

 ### 4. Credibility as the Real Foundation
 - One of the strongest lessons was that credibility mattered more than spectacle.
 - Students began to understand that influence is not gained merely by making noise.